Dirac quantization and baryon intrinsic frequencies in hypersphere soliton model

 where $\pi^{\mu}$ are canonical momenta conjugate to the collective coordinates $a^{\mu}$.
 Here the soliton energy lower bound $E$ and moment of inertia ${\cal I}$ are given by \bea E&=&\frac{6\pi^{2}f_{\pi}}{e}, \\ {\cal I}&=&\frac{3\pi^{2}}{e^{3}f_{\pi}}. \eea

-Note that, in order to obtain $E$ in (\ref{deltae}) which is now the BPS topological lower bound in the soliton energy~\cite{faddeev,man1,manton2,hong98plb}, in (\ref{e2}) we have used the identity map $f(\mu)=\pi-\mu$ with the fixed value $L=L_{B}$ where \beq L_{B}\equiv ef_{\pi}\lambda_{B}=1. \eeq In addition, the identity map with condition $L=L_{B}$ is used to predict the physical quantities such as the moment of inertia in (\ref{calipion}), baryon masses, charge radii, magnetic moments, axial coupling constants and intrinsic pulsation frequencies in the HSM.
+Note that, in order to obtain $E$ in (\ref{deltae}) which is now the BPS topological lower bound in the soliton energy~\cite{faddeev,man1,manton2,hong98plb}, in (\ref{e2}) we have used the identity map $f(\mu)=\pi-\mu$ with the fixed value $L=L_{B}$ where \beq L_{B}\equiv ef_{\pi}\lambda_{B}=1. \eeq In addition, the identity map with condition $L=L_{B}$ is used to predict the physical quantities such as the moment of inertia ${\cal I}$ in (\ref{calipion}), baryon masses, charge radii, magnetic moments, axial coupling constant $g_{A}$ and intrinsic pulsation frequencies $\omega_{I}$ in the HSM.
 Note also that the hypersphere coordinates $(\mu,\theta,\phi)$ are integrated out in (\ref{e2}), and $E$ in (\ref{deltae}) is a function of $\lambda_{B}=\frac{1}{ef_{\pi}}$ or equivalently $f_{\pi}$ and $e$ only.
-Moreover, the above physical quantities are also given by integral expressions similar to $E$ in (\ref{e2}).
-As a result, these physical quantities are formulated in terms of $f_{\pi}$ and $e$ only, as shown in (\ref{calipion}) and (\ref{mn})--(\ref{mus}), (\ref{gacoupling}) and (\ref{omegatheo}).
+Note that the integral expressions of $\langle r^{2}\rangle_{E,I=1}$ and $g_{A}$ are given by (\ref{r2exp}) and (\ref{gacoupling}) below, respectively, and $\omega_{I}$ is trivially obtainable in terms of ${\cal I}$.
+Moreover, the above physical quantities except $\langle r^{2}\rangle_{E,I=1}$, $g_{A}$ and $\omega_{I}$ are also given by integral expressions similar to $E$ in (\ref{e2})~\cite{hong98plb}.
+As a result, after integrating out the hypersphere coordinates $(\mu,\theta,\phi)$, these physical quantities are formulated in terms of $f_{\pi}$ and $e$ only, as shown in (\ref{calipion}) and (\ref{mn})--(\ref{radii4}), (\ref{mn2})--(\ref{gacoupling}) and (\ref{omegatheo}).